BlogOn the fieldTraining on carbon projects in Kenya

 What are Fair Carbon's activities?

-Fair Carbon offers guidance to blue carbon project developers to devise their project, and evaluates, at the country level, the enabling conditions to set up blue carbon markets.
+Fair Carbon offers guidance to blue carbon project developers to devise their project, and to governments in creating enabling conditions for blue carbon markets.
 They also connect carbon buyers and investors to high-quality blue carbon projects and help them understand what it takes to develop them.

 Diana Denke / Fair Carbon